Please view the Frequently Asked Questions to view more information about the Kenda Cruise!

-What about our luggage?
 Yes.
-The parking fee is usually about $15 to $18 per day, or more.
+The parking fee is usually about $25 to $45 per day, or more.
 You must pay the parking fee when arriving to any pier by cash or credit card.
 Shuttle buses drive through the lots taking guests and their luggage to the ship.
 You are not allowed to carry luggage onto the ship.
 Crew members will deliver it to your cabin.
 Do keep your carry-on bag with you because your luggage may not appear at your cabin until after dinner.
 The first night’s dinner on any cruise ship is casual.
 What you have on when you board ship is fine for dinner, except that shorts, jeans and T-shirts are never allowed in the main dining room.
 Be prepared to dress for both cool and warm weather on any cruise day.
 Layers are best.
 Be prepared for rain too.
 Keep your hat handy.
 On the last night of your cruise you should leave your packed luggage outside your cabin door ready for the ship's crew to take it below ship by midnight.
 Colored tags will be given to you to tag your luggage.
 Colored tags allow you to easily identify your luggage on the pier in the morning when you dock.
 Or, if you must get off the ship very quickly when it docks keep your luggage to take it with you off the ship.
 You must pre-arrange for your early disembarkation at the Guest Relations Desk in order to take your luggage with you.
 Make this arrangement whenever you can during your cruise.
 It must be pre-arranged.

 + What about flying?